Which of the following is an example of poor internal control in ... | Study Prep in Pearson+

 1

-Review the examples provided in the problem: Segregating duties, conducting audits, requiring multiple signatures, and allowing the same employee to authorize and record transactions.

-Analyze each example: Segregating duties, conducting audits, and requiring multiple signatures are all examples of strong internal control practices.
-These measures reduce the risk of fraud and errors.
+Review the principle of segregation of duties: Segregating duties among employees is a key internal control measure.
+It ensures that no single employee has control over all aspects of a financial transaction, reducing the risk of fraud or errors.

-Identify the poor internal control example: Allowing the same employee to both authorize and record transactions is a poor internal control practice because it creates an opportunity for fraud or errors to go undetected.
-This violates the principle of segregation of duties.
+Identify the example of poor internal control: Allowing the same employee to both authorize and record transactions violates the principle of segregation of duties.
+This creates an opportunity for fraud or errors, as there is no independent verification of the transaction.

-Conclude the reasoning: Segregation of duties is a key internal control principle that ensures no single individual has control over all aspects of a financial transaction.
-Allowing one employee to handle both authorization and recording undermines this principle.
+Conclude that the correct answer is the option that represents poor internal control: Allowing the same employee to both authorize and record transactions is an example of poor internal control in an organization.

 Watch next